 Well that's my two cents’ worth and I'm sticking to it!

-Do you know of a product related to washing quilts that I haven’t addressed here?
-Feel free to share this blog (or ColoradoCreationsQuilting.com web site) with others.
+Let me know if you prewash fabric or not and why.
+Do you have a compelling reason to either wash or not that I haven’t addressed here?
+Comment below and feel free to share this blog post (or my web site) with others.

 Until next time, Happy Quilting,